hashicorp/terraform/website/docs/configuration/providers.html.md

 `terraform init` will search this directory for additional plugins during plugin initialization.

-The naming scheme for provider plugins is `terraform-provider-NAME-vX.Y.Z`, and Terraform uses the name to understand the name and version of a particular provider binary.
+The naming scheme for provider plugins is `terraform-provider-NAME_vX.Y.Z`, and Terraform uses the name to understand the name and version of a particular provider binary.
 Third-party plugins will often be distributed with an appropriate filename already set in the distribution archive so that it can